 Keith Sharfman, "Valuation Averaging: A New Procedure for Resolving Valuation Disputes" (December 2003).
 Rutgers Law School (Newark) Faculty Papers.
 Working Paper 6.

-Administrative Law Commons, Banking and Finance Commons, Bankruptcy Law Commons, Commercial Law Commons, Constitutional Law Commons, Contracts Commons, Corporation and Enterprise Law Commons, Courts Commons, Dispute Resolution and Arbitration Commons, Economics Commons, Evidence Commons, Judges Commons, Law and Economics Commons, Litigation Commons, Partnerships Commons, Remedies Commons
+Administrative Law Commons, Banking and Finance Law Commons, Bankruptcy Law Commons, Business Organizations Law Commons, Commercial Law Commons, Constitutional Law Commons, Contracts Commons, Courts Commons, Dispute Resolution and Arbitration Commons, Economics Commons, Evidence Commons, Judges Commons, Law and Economics Commons, Legal Remedies Commons, Litigation Commons